This Instant Pot Lentil Soup is perfect for an easy lunch or comforting dinner, and it’s full of vegetables and flavor.

 - Once the soup is done cooking, release the pressure using the quick-release, or let it come down naturally.

-- Top each serving of soup with 2 pieces of crumbled bacon, and a spoonful of dairy-free yogurt.
+- Top each serving of soup with a spoonful of dairy-free yogurt.
 Finally, sprinkle the top with chopped fresh chives, if desired.

 - Serve hot!